Search this website for information about collecting stocks and bonds.

 What certificates are included in my "market basket" index?
 They are medium scarce certificates that tend to appear in formal live auctions.
 Unfortunately, as the number of formal auctions has dropped, many of those certificates are now appearing more and more frequently on eBay.

 How to smooth out the effect of "wacky" prices.
 It is extremely common to see medium-scarce certificates sell for $200 in one sale and $40 in the next.
-Ranges of $25 to $250 are common.
+Large price ranges are common.
 Radical price behavior is the rule, not the exception.

 This means that certificate prices are "spiky."
 If we plotted every sale of a "market basket" certificate, we would be unable to detect trends; there would bee too many up and down jags.
-One of the ways to smooth spiky data is to display average of prices through time instead of single prices.
-So, if we had a collection 100 prices, we could average pairs of two prices through time and display those averages on a chart.
-That is called a "two-sample moving average."
+One of the ways to smooth spiky data is to display averages of prices through time instead of single prices.
+So, if we had a collection 100 prices, we could average the last two prices through time and display those averages on a chart.
+That is]]would be called a "two-sample moving average."

 It stands to reason that the more sales we average, the smoother our price chart becomes.
 Oddly high and weirdly low prices become less and less noticeable as we add more and more samples to a moving average.
-In the case of collectible stock and bond prices, a 10-sample moving average would be nice, but we do not have a sufficient number of sales for such an average.
+In the case of collectible stock and bond prices, a 10-sample moving average would be nice, but we have an insufficient number of sales for such an average.
 After experimentation, it appears a 5-sample moving average removes the effects of extreme price behavior fairly efficiently.

-(It would be wonderful if we had records of dealer sales, but those transactions are hidden from view.)
+(It would be wonderful if we had records of dealer sales, but those transactions are hidden from view.
+Dealers do NOT send me indications of their sales.)

 Measuring the value of the "market basket."
-I calculate 5-sale moving averages for each of the 100 certificate varieties.
+I calculate 5-sale moving averages for each of the 100 certificate varieties tracked.
 The total of all 100 moving averages gives an overall value of the market basket two times a year.

-The total collection of the "market basket" of 100 certificates was worth approximately $11,924 at the end of 1999.
-Its value grew to $13,173 by the end of 2003.
-From that point forward, the market appears to have droped over a third to $8,481 by the end of 2016.
-As of the time I write this in April, 2017, it appears we are experiencing a noticeable uptick, but it is too early to get excited.
-Let's hope we hit the bottom this year!
+The total collection of the "market basket" of 100 certificates was worth approximately $12,470 at the end of 1999.
+Its value grew to $13,170 by the end of 2003.
+From that point forward, the market appears to have dropped 40% to $7,944 by the end of June, 2019.
+As of the time I write this in August, 2019, it appears the erosion in prices has slowed dramatically.

 Analyzing the index.
-It is important to realize that the index DOES NOT and CAN NOT measure the entire breadth of the market.
-There is no market-wide price reporting system; dealer sales are kept secret and few collectors report their purchase prices.
-Moreover, it is impossible for me to record all auctions and transactions that take place.
+It is important to realize that this index DOES NOT and CAN NOT measure the entire breadth of the market.
+There is no market-wide price reporting system; dealers keep their sales secret and few collectors report their purchase prices to me.
+Moreover, I cannot possibly record all auctions and transactions that take place.

 It is apparent that the hobby suffered dramatic price drops after 2003.
-Dealers tend to blame the decline on eBay.
-I AGREE 100%!
+Dealers tend to blame the decline on eBay and I FULLY AGREE!
 We could argue the reasons for low eBay prices ad nauseam, but agreement is unimportant.
 We cannot do anything about the price decline until we understand it.
-This latest price chart suggests several important conclusions to me.
+This last few price charts suggest several important conclusions to me.

 ONE FINAL COMMENT.

 This price index represents a market basket of 100 medium-scarce varieties from North American railroads.
-I do NOT imply a correlation to certificates from any other specialty.
+I do NOT imply a correlation to certificates in any other specialty.

 Help support this free site!
 Please visit my eBay store called Papermental by Terry Cox.
 My inventory includes railroad passes, railroad ephemera, newspapers, magazines, engravings, and all sorts of paper collectibles.